-We deeply regret that this incident occurred and, while none of our internal systems were compromised, we are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We no longer use iMedicWare as our electronic health record vendor and we have also implemented a number of new measures, including additional technical safeguards and policies, to enhance the security of our own information systems.
-In addition, we continually evaluate and modify our practices and internal controls to protect the security and privacy of your personal information.
+Please accept our apologies that this incident occurred.
+NBOME is committed to maintaining the privacy of persona information in our possession and have taken many precautions to safeguard it.
+NBOME continually evaluates and modifies its practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to response line is available Monday through Friday, 9:00 a.m. to 5:00 p.m.
-1 0 Sincerely,
+If you have any further questions regarding this incident, please call l our ded licated and o onfidential toll -free response line that we have set up to respond to questions s at - This response line is staffed with professionals familiar with this incident and knowledgeable your information.
+The response line is available on what y you can do to protec t against misus se of Sincerely,